adamsdm/cards-against-hs/README.md

 ### About
 This is an implementation of the popular party game "Cards against humanity".
 The came consists of two pages, one 'host' page and one 'client' page.

-To start the game, a user (on a computer) creates a room with a random four character roomcode.
-Clients can then join this room by going to "/client.html" on their mobile devices.
-The computer works as the gameboard, and the mobile devices is used to submit, and vote on other players cards.
+The game starts by drawing a black card which contains a sentence with a blank space.
+All players have white cards on their hand where each white card contains a word or a sentence.
+The players now draw a white card that fits in the blank space of the white card.
+The player who makes the funniest sentence (voted by the oter players) wins and gets one point.

 ### Installation (DEV)
 `git clone https://github.com/adamsdm/cards-against.git` - clone the repo